balthazarneveu/interactive_pipe/samples/readme.md

     sample_pipeline(input_image)

 ```
-❤️ This code shall display you a GUI with three images.
-The middle one is the result of the blend
+❤️ This code should display a GUI with three images.
+The middle one is the result of the blend.

 > Note: If you write `@interactive()` with `def blend(img0, img1, blend_coeff=0.5):`, blend_coeff will simply not be a slider on the GUI.